spark-brc/2020_swatmf_pest/README.md

 #### - Easy way
 - [Download the data zip file](https://github.com/spark-brc/2020_swatmf_pest/archive/master.zip)
 - Unzip it to a prefered location.
-- After unzip the archive file, unzip the "SWAT-MODFLOW" model zip file too.
+- After unzipping the archive file, unzip the "SWAT-MODFLOW" model zip file too.

 #### - Hard way (Dev mode)
 - You will need to install Git if you don’t have it installed already.
 Downloads are available at [the link](https://git-scm.com/download).
 On windows, be sure to select the option that installs command-line tools